microsoft/WindowsAppSDK/specs/README.md

 Project Reunion.

-Documents in this directory are used as part of a feature and API review for features in development and are not intended to be final developer documentation.
+Documents in this directory are used as part of a feature and API review for features in development and form the basis for public documentation and sample code.
+Write specs so they can be directly consumed by an app developer or document author.

 ## Please DO: